Lopeti Timani

-He played 12 times for Australia in 2016, and in 2021 played for Tonga, becoming the first player to represent a second national team since World Rugby changed its eligibiity rules.
+Lopeti Timani (born 28 September 1990) is a Tongan professional rugby union player who plays as a lock for United Rugby Championship club Cardiff and the Tonga national team.

 Early life

 Lopeti Timani was born in the Tongan village of Navutoka.
 His older brothers Sione Timani and Sitaleki Timani are both international rugby players.

 He attended Tonga College 'Atele on Tonga.
 In 2008 he was selected for Tonga's under-20s rugby world championship team at the age of 17, but could not play because of the minimum age limit of 18 imposed by the International Rugby Board.

-At age 18 he moved to Australia and switched codes, playing rugby league for the Canterbury-Bankstown Bulldogs in the NRL's Toyota Cup competition in 2009 and 2010.
+At age 18, he moved to Australia and switched codes, playing rugby league for the Canterbury-Bankstown Bulldogs in the NRL's Toyota Cup competition in 2009 and 2010.

-Rugby union career
+Professional career

 In 2011, Timani returned to rugby union, joining the Junior Waratahs professional squad where he played in the Pacific Rugby Cup.
 He played for the Southern Districts Rugby Club in the Shute Shield, where he developed his ability to play at lock in addition to the back row.

 He signed an extended player squad contract with the Waratahs for the 2012 season, and made his Super Rugby debut against the Reds in round one.
 He played against the British & Irish Lions in 2013.

 Timani signed with the Melbourne Rebels for the 2014 and 2015 seasons.

 In 2016, Timani debuted for Australia against Argentina in Perth before getting his run on debut against Argentina at Twickenham Stadium in London.
 This was seen as Timani's break out game as he continued as starting no.8 for his next 4 appearances.

 Timani recommitted to Australia Rugby until 2019 turning down lucrative offers form Europe.